LandRegistry/hmlr-frontend/README.md

 HM Land Registry Frontend contains the code you need to start building a user interface for HM Land Registry platforms and services.

-See live examples of HM Land Registry Frontend components, and guidance on when to use them in your service, in the HM Land Registry Design System.
+See live examples of HM Land Registry Frontend components, and guidance on when to use them in your service in the [HM Land Registry Design System](https://github.com/LandRegistry/hmlr-design-system).

 ## Quickstart